amari97/reddit_network/index.markdown

 <div class="row" style="width: 45%;margin: auto; margin-top: 1em; margin-bottom: 2em;">
     <div style="padding: 10px 20px; text-align:justify;">
-      <p>This theory claims that some type of triad to appear more often than the others.
-In particular, the theory is based on the assumption that whenever there exists an interpersonal relationships between two people, communities, then there exists a harmony so that the ideas shared by both subjects coexist without any tension.
+      <p>This theory claims that some types of triads appear more often than the others.
+In particular, the theory is based on the assumption that whenever there exists an interpersonal relationship between two people, communities, then there exists a harmony so that the ideas shared by both subjects coexist without any tension.
 This leads for example to an overrepresentation of the situation <I>the friend of my friend is my friend</I>.
 </p>
     </div>
   </div>